Course of Sociology

 We hope that you share with us the great experience of academic life at our Graduate School of Sociology.

-For the Master’s course, in addition to classes on the basic elements of social science methodologies and social research, we offer three divisions of study, Contemporary Sociology, Sociocultural Symbiotic Studies, and Media and Communications Studies.
+For the Master’s course, in addition to classes on the basic elements of social science methodologies and social research, we offer four divisions of study, Contemporary Sociology, Sociocultural Symbiotic Studies, Media and Communications Studies, and Sociological Studies for Pracademics.
 The course fosters expert knowledge and advanced decision-making skills.

 For the Doctoral course, we aim to nurture researchers who conduct research at a more advanced level.